 Birds of Eden (next to Monkeyland) The world’s largest free-flight bird aviary (50 metres high, covering 23 000 square meters of forest).
-Birds of Eden houses more than 3,500 specimens of more than 280 species, with the focus being African birds.
-The dome covers 2 km of boardwalks, an amphitheatre with a capacity of 200 people, a restaurant, several ponds and dams and a souvenir store.
+Birds of Eden houses more than 3,500 specimens of more than 220 species, with the focus being African birds.
+The dome covers 2 km of boardwalks, a restaurant, several ponds and dams and a themed souveniour store.
 Visits to Birds of Eden are usually self-guided, however guided walks are offered on request.

 Monkeyland KZN, the newest addition to the award-winning South African Animal Sanctuary Alliance (SAASA), is the largest free-roaming, multi-specie primate sanctuary in Africa and SAASA’s first sanctuary in KwaZulu-Natal.
 Our sanctuary is currently home to 8 different species of rescued exotic primates.
 A variety of indigenous wildlife occur naturally in our stunning 23-hectare forest, including Natal Duiker, Blue Duiker, Bushbuck, Vervets and Thick-Tailed Bush Babies as well as a huge variety of birdlife.

 Visitors are transported on safari vehicles from our reception site to our forest where they will go on a guided walking tour.
 Tours generally take between an hour between an hour and an hour and a half during which time visitors will learn about our species’ unique behaviours and characteristics and the threats and challenges they face in the wild and in captivity.
 Tours depart from our reception every 30 minutes.